zogzog/cubicweb/doc/book/admin/setup.rst

 Update your list of packages and perform the installation::

   apt-get update
-  apt-get install cubicweb cubicweb-dev

-  # if you want pyramid, the recommended application server
-  apt-get install pyramid-cubicweb
+  apt-get install python3-cubicweb --install-recommends

-``cubicweb`` installs the framework itself, allowing you to create new instances. ``cubicweb-dev`` installs the development environment allowing you to develop new cubes.
+``python3-cubicweb`` installs the framework itself, allowing you to create new instances.
+Installing recommended packages will install the development environment allowing you to develop new cubes.

 There is also a wide variety of :ref:`cubes <AvailableCubes>`.
 You can access a list of available cubes using ``apt-cache search cubicweb`` or at the